-There are many topics to consider when writing a parenting plan.
+There are many topics to consider when writing a parenting plan, this is why it’s important to seek out the expertise of a parenting plan attorney.
 From what is an appropriate parenting time schedule to how you and your co-parent will make important decisions concerning your child, parenting plans can be a wide-ranging document.
 While it might seem like a lot to plan for, the most important thing to keep in mind when writing your plan is to keep every issue centered on maintaining your children’s well-being and upholding their best interests.

 A parenting plan in Colorado should encompass the laws and requirements of the State and include at least the following elements:

 - An agreement between the parties pertaining to parental responsibilities